You are here:

 Before starting a legal action

-Before starting a proceeding you must read and understood the overarching obligations set out in sections 16-26 of the Civil Procedure Act 2010 (External link).
+Before starting a proceeding you must read and understand the overarching obligations set out in sections 16-26 of the Civil Procedure Act 2010 (External link).

 You will also be need to complete and submit to the Court the 'Proper Basis Certificate - Form 4B' and the 'Overarching Obligations Certificate – Form 4A' certifying that any allegations you make have a proper basis and that you have read and understood your obligations under the Civil Procedure Act.